C2P-GCN: Cell-to-Patch Graph Convolutional Network for Colorectal Cancer Grading: Experiments

 \subsection{Implementation}

-The C2P-GCN is implemented with the PyTorch framework, utilizing the PyTorch Geometric (PyG) library provided in the package.
-The node features are standardized by adjusting them based on their respective mean and standard deviation.
+The C2P-GCN is implemented with the PyTorch framework, utilizing the PyTorch Geometric (PyG) library.
 In this experiment, we used the Adam optimizer with a learning rate of $0.0002$ selected through a grid search process.
-The batch size is chosen as $20$ and the model is trained for $600$ epochs.
-To avoid overfitting, we used Dropout regularization with $p=0.3$.
+The batch size is chosen as $20$, the model is trained for $600$ epochs and dropout regularization is chosen as $0.3$.